-UI GreenMetric world university ranking is an interactive website to provide in sustainability profiles for hundreds university world wide, base on their self assessed input for the criteria set.
-Information is based on extensive independent research and survey responses conducted for the UI GreenMetric World University Ranking.
-The ranking are base on the following world university ranking :
+UI GreenMetric World University Ranking ranks universities worldwide on sustainability issues, based on their self assessed input for the criteria set and extensive independent research and survey responses conducted for the UI GreenMetric World University Ranking.
+The ranking are based on the following world university ranking :

 Yes.
 We have created a program to allow any university to participate in the UI GreenMetric ranking by creating your own account and password as well as university information.